abavisg/may-vibes-9/README.md

 ## Implementation Status and Remaining Work

-**Implemented (Core API Endpoints):**
+**Implemented:**
-- Basic server-side implementations for generating cards, saving courses, retrieving courses, retrieving a single course, and updating course progress are in place.
+- Core backend API endpoints for card generation, saving courses, retrieving courses, and updating course progress.
-- Request validation is included for relevant endpoints.
+- Basic database connection configured for local PostgreSQL.
+- Client-side hooks and API calls for card generation, saving/fetching courses, and updating daily card progress.
+- Basic client-side screen management and components for displaying cards and daily view.

 **Remaining Work:**
-- **Client-side Implementation:** Building the full user interface and connecting it to the backend APIs is the major remaining task.
-This includes creating pages and components for:
-    - Generating learning cards and displaying results.
-    - Viewing lists of saved courses.
-    - Viewing the details of a specific course and interacting with learning cards.
-    - Tracking and displaying course progress.
-    - Implementing client-side state management and error handling.
+- **Complete Client-side User Interface:** Build out all necessary pages and components for a full user experience, including dedicated views for saved courses, a complete authentication flow (signup, login, logout), and any other planned features.
-- **User Authentication and Authorization:** Implementing secure user login, signup, and protecting relevant API endpoints and client-side routes based on user authentication status.
+- **User Authentication and Authorization:** Implement secure user authentication on the backend and integrate authentication status and token handling on the client-side to protect routes and data.
-- **Refinement of Backend Logic:** Reviewing and potentially enhancing the implementation within `server/storage.ts` (database interactions) and `server/openai.ts` (AI integrations) for completeness, error handling, and edge cases.
+- **Refinement of Backend Logic:** Review and enhance the details of database interactions (`server/storage.ts`) and AI integrations (`server/openai.ts`) for completeness, error handling, and robustness.
-- **Additional Features:** Implementing any further planned features that require new API endpoints or significant client-side development.
+- **Comprehensive Client-side State Management:** Improve state management for global application state, user authentication, and complex data flows.
+- **Enhanced Error Handling and User Feedback:** Implement more detailed and user-friendly error handling and notifications throughout the application.
-- **Real-time Features (if planned):** Implementing WebSocket communication on both the server and client if real-time functionality is intended.
+- **Real-time Features (if planned):** Implement WebSocket communication on both the server and client if real-time functionality is part of the project scope.

 ---